 Many quality measures regarding pediatric BMI measurement and counseling exist.
 These measures assess, for populations of varying ages, regular measurement of BMI and documentation of BMI percentile; number of well-child visits with documented BMI; identification of weight classification status; and education about weight management strategies, including counseling regarding nutrition and physical activity.
-Furthermore, a measure exists to assess whether blood pressure is regularly documented for children over the age of 3 years, as stated in relevant guidelines (NHLBI, 2011).
-This Q-METRIC measure, Hypertension Screening for Children Who Are Overweight or Obese, differs from existing measures in that it explicitly assesses documentation of systolic and diastolic blood pressure percentiles and classification of blood pressure percentiles as normal or abnormal for children who are overweight or obese.
-Screening for hypertension in this population will help identify those at risk and help address incipient chronic health issues associated with overweight and obesity.
+This Q-METRIC measure, Documentation of BMI Percentile and Weight Classification for Children, differs from existing measures in that it lowers the age range of patients for consideration and measures rates of documentation for both calculation of BMI percentile (not simply measurement of BMI) and assignment of an appropriate weight classification upon which subsequent treatment will be based.